 Published Mar 14, 2019 | Updated August 26, 2020

 Does Alpaca Wool Make Good Travel Clothing?

 One question I am asked on a regular basis is: “Why Alpaca Wool?”
 Other than synthetics, most people have heard of merino wool for lightweight hiking and travel clothes, but alpaca wool is a novelty.
-Everyone's seen pictures of that goofy, fuzzy-faced animal, and has seen the expensive sweaters, scarves and ponchos in fashion stores, but not many people really know the functional benefits of alpaca wool.
+Everyone's seen pictures of that goofy, fuzzy-faced animal, and has seen the expensive jumpers, scarves and ponchos in fashion stores, but not many people really know the functional benefits of alpaca wool.

 Why Travel With Alpaca Clothing?

 We did our research and experimented with alpaca wool gear in varied weather conditions from London to Cusco, Los Angeles to Oslo and Iceland and to Amsterdam.
 I backpacked around these places with Arms of Andes outdoor clothing in my pack.
 And it turns out there are many benefits to using wool t-shirts for traveling.
 I can safely say Alpaca wool did not only prepare me for my long hikes in the sun, rain, and snow, but saved me at the cold airports and uncomfortable bus rides.
 Here are four reasons I think alpaca wool is great for travelling:

 I am a lazy backpacker who does not fold and pack clothes carefully in a suitcase, but shoves everything in a backpack and rushes off for her next adventure.
 I also roll my sweaters up and use them as pillows when travelling long distances on planes, buses or trains.
 At my destination, I just shake out the alpaca base layer I want to wear and it’s wrinkle-free!